Please send submissions as an email attachment to firstname.lastname@example.org

 Conference Notes - reviews of recent conferences (approx. 1,000 words).

 Manuscripts submitted for review and possible publication in JHLR must be original material that has not been published.
 All submissions are double-blind peer-reviewed.
+Submissions will be submitted for plagiarism control using Urkund.

 If you are a new author and uncertain about whether your paper meets the standards required by a peer-reviewed journal, please consider seeking advice and assistance from a senior colleague or a professional editor.